Guide to Managing Annual Leave

 Calculating annual leave entitlements to ensure that everyone receives the statutory minimum paid leave can be a headache.
 In this blog we aim to ensure that you are confident that you are managing annual leave in line with legislation.

-The amount of annual leave employees are granted depends on the type of contract they are on, with all workers in the UK entitled to a minimum of 5.6 weeks of paid holiday per annum.
-Zero hour, casual and agency workers also receive the same paid holiday entitlement, with an average week based on average hours they have worked in the previous 52 working weeks (excluding non working weeks, going back as far as 104 weeks if necessary to reach 52 weeks worked).
+The amount of annual leave employees are granted depends on the type of contract they are on, with employees in the UK entitled to a minimum of 5.6 weeks of paid holiday per annum.
 For part-time workers’ with a regular working pattern, 5.6 weeks will relate to their usual hours per week.
 For example, someone working 3 days a week will be entitled to 5.6 weeks of 3 days per week.

-Organisations can choose to enhance annual leave provision above the minimum 5.6 week allowance.
+Alternatively, for holiday years commencing on or after April 2024, Organisations can choose to use the roll up method of calculation, simply adding a percentage in lieu of holiday for each hour worked. to represent the UK statutory holiday of 20 days plus bank holiday, this equated to 12.07%.
+This calculation will vary if organisations enhance annual leave provision above the minimum 5.6 week allowance.
 For example, some employers offer an additional day for each year worked, or after a set number of years service, additional leave is granted.

 The general notice period for taking leave is at least twice as long as the amount of leave a worker wants to take, plus 1 day.
 For example, a worker would give 3 days’ notice for 1 day’s leave.
-This is not a legal requirement but is common practice.
+Whilst this is not a legal requirement, is common practice to enable employers to manage planned absence.

 An employer can refuse a leave request, or may cancel leave, but they should give as much notice as the amount of leave requested, plus 1 day.
-For example, an employer would give 11 days’ notice if the worker asked for 10 days’ leave.
+For example, an employer would give 11 days’ notice of refusal or cancellation if the worker had asked for 10 days’ leave.

 If the contract says something different about the notice a worker or employer should give, the contractual term take precedence and will apply.